Notavatarkorra/notavatarkorra.github.io/Reflection 3.md

-business to busiess to consumer relationship building business to consumer is how they start it busienss to business is how they expand it
+business to busiess to consumer relationship building business to consumer is how they start it busienss to business is how they expand itc